jnozzi/cocoadev.com/markdown/HowToSetClassVariablesAtStartUp.md

-+ (id)  General/MySingleton
++ (id)  MySingleton
 {
     static s_single = nil;

     if ( s_single == nil )
-        s_single = General/[[MyClass alloc] init];
+        s_single = [[MyClass alloc] init];

     return s_single;
 }

 Thus first time it's called, s_single is nil, so the object gets intantiated.
 Subsequent calls return the same object, because it's a static var.
 This is equivalent to initialising at startup time, in a way, because the object is made only when it's first used.
-If it never gets used, why make it at all? --General/GrahamCox
+If it never gets used, why make it at all? --GrahamCox

 ----